Modelling of runaway electron dynamics during argon-induced disruptions in ASDEX Upgrade and JET: Discussion and conclusions

 \section{Discussion and conclusions}

 The most important parameters for the simulated discharges in JET and AUG are listed in table \ref{tab:tokamaks} and the simulation parameters in table \ref{tab:parameters}.
 We note that the initial free electron densities and also the externally applied magnetic field are similar for the two sets of discharges, whereas the machine size and the initial plasma current are significantly larger in JET.
-It should be noted that the higher current in JET is a direct consequence of the larger machine size - the current densities are similar (1.5 -- 1.8 MA/m$^2$ for AUG and 1.9 -- 2.0 MA/m$^2$ for JET).
+It should be noted that the higher current in JET is partly a consequence of the larger machine size - the current densities are similar (1.5 -- 1.8 MA/m$^2$ for AUG and 1.9 -- 2.0 MA/m$^2$ for JET).
 In AUG, the initial temperature and the injected Ar density ($r_{\rm Ar/D} \cdot n_{e0}$) are larger than in the JET discharges.

-The simulation parameters needed to reproduce the $I_{\rm p}$ evolution when using the same modelling strategy are similar, except that the hot-tail seed survival fraction, had to be chosen very small to reproduce the AUG discharges, whereas its value was unimportant for modelling of the JET discharges.
+The simulation parameters needed to reproduce the $I_{\rm p}$ evolution when using the same modelling strategy are similar, except that the hot-tail seed survival fraction had to be chosen very small to reproduce the AUG discharges, whereas its value was unimportant for modelling of the JET discharges, due to the rather small hot-tail generation.
+The argon assimilation rates (expressed through the argon-to-deuterium density ratio $r_{\rm Ar/D}$) are based on experimental data as discussed in section \ref{sec:GOdensities}, and are consistently larger in the AUG discharges.

 Our simulations indicate that the hot-tail RE generation is much smaller in JET as compared with AUG.
 This may be understood by the fact that at a fixed TQ time, the hot-tail seed increases exponentially with initial temperature due to the longer slowing-down time of the hot-tail electrons.
 According to the simulations, the TQ times in the two devices appear to be similar, although this property would be expected to scale with machine size \cite{Hender_2007}.
 This may be because the higher initial temperature in the AUG discharges is compensated by a relatively higher density of impurities (due to the smaller plasma volume), which can then radiate the heat more efficiently.